 Gabriel Omionawele aka, Gabby Boiz-Voice always had the groove in the blood beating at the rhythm of his heartbeat.
 I guess way back in his mother’s womb and ever since.
 The music paints the blueprint of his life and makes up an entire part of his DNA.
 Quiet at times, thinking about the next move, Gabriel’s mind is on PLAY non-stop.
-Waking up at 4 am to get his side business on the feet while juggling a full-time job.
-We may not have the same shoe size, but just for a while, we’ll try to fit in his life.
+Waking up at 4 am to get his side business on his feet while juggling a full-time job.
+We may not have the same shoe size, but just for a while, we’ll try to fit into his life.

 Gabriel On His Past, His Future and Present

 It was way back in Nigeria during my teenage years.
 Boiz-Voice was the name of the group.
 We were a group of 3, we grew up together in the same college and we decided to create a group.
 To honour those memories I kept the name Boiz-Voice and my parents used to call me Gabby.
 These two names together were the perfect match.